intel-lab-lkp/linux/Documentation/gpu/vkms.rst

   possible_rotations.
 - supported_color_encoding: Available encoding for a plane, as a bitmask:
   0x01 YCBCR_BT601, 0x02: YCBCR_BT709, 0x04 YCBCR_BT2020 (same values as those exposed
-  by the COLOR_ENCODING property of a plane)
+  by the COLOR_ENCODING property of a plane).
+If set, supported_color_range must be set too.
 - default_color_encoding: Default color encoding presented to the userspace, same values as supported_color_encoding
+- supported_color_range: Available color range for a plane, as a bitmask:
+  0x1 DRM_COLOR_YCBCR_LIMITED_RANGE, 0x2 DRM_COLOR_YCBCR_FULL_RANGE (same values as
+  those exposed by the COLOR_RANGE property of a plane).
+If set, supported_color_encoding must be set too.
+- default_color_range: Default color range presented to the userspace, same values as supported_color_range

 Continue by creating one or more CRTCs::